lospec/discord-monster-catching-game/README.md

 - create the environment variable `DISCORD_BOT_TOKEN` and set it to your bots token (easiest way to to add it to the .env file)
 - run `npm start`

+### Config

+How to configure the game to create your own monster catching game.

+Much of the game can be configured through commands, use `/lozpekamon-admin-help` to see a full list.

+#### Response Texts

+Various .txt files in the `_text` folder contain the text used for game responses.

+Files starting with `response-` are directly used to generate message for the user, and certain keywords are replaced before sending:

+- **%U** - user name
+- **%M** - active monster name
+- **%B** - name of ball
+- **%G** - name of random gang
+- **%R** - synonym for "ran away" (defined in monster-catcher-data for now)

 ### Development

 #### Commands